isomerpages/govtech-stp/_familial-ties-lane/frequently-asked-questions.md

 #### 3. Are visitors able to extend their duration of stay in Singapore?

 Visitors who require a longer period of stay beyond the Visit Pass granted on entry into Singapore may submit an application for extension of stay online via the ICA's [e-Service](https://eservices.ica.gov.sg/esvclandingpage/extend) which allows a foreign visitor to apply for an extension of their short-term Visit Pass.
 The application has to be submitted at least 7 days prior to the expiry of the Visit Pass to avoid overstaying.
 Extension of Visit Pass will not be accepted over the counter.
 Each application will be considered on its own merit and there is no guarantee that an extension will be granted.

-<div id="healthmeasures"></div>

-### Health Measures

-#### 1. Is travel insurance covering COVID-19 mandatory for travellers entering Singapore under the Singapore Citizen/Permanent Resident Familial Ties Lane?

-Travel insurance covering COVID-19 is not mandatory for travellers entering Singapore under the Singapore Citizen/Permanent Resident Familial Ties Lane.
-For more details, please click [here](/health/insurance-and-treatment#insurance).

-#### 2. I have received a COVID-19 vaccination.
-Will I still be subjected to prevailing border measures and stay-home-notice requirement?

-Please refer to the FAQ on vaccinated travellers [here](https://safetravel.ica.gov.sg/health/faq#vaccinated).

-#### 3. I was recently diagnosed with COVID-19 but am scheduled to travel to Singapore.
-Can I still visit Singapore?

-Please refer to the FAQ on recovered travellers [here](https://safetravel.ica.gov.sg/health/faq#pcrtestQ5).
-Individuals would be advised accordingly on the need to fulfil the SHN requirements.